In the image above, you have only to look into her eyes to see she's present. There's someone "home".

 Rule of thumb: the less we're in the present - in our body - the less likely we'll be drawn to notice when we're not present.

-Easiest way to be present
+Easiest way to improve your presence

 The fastest way to being present is by checking into your body.
 When you pause to sense sensations, little movements or feelings, you're actually bringing yourself into the present.